Renault 4 E-Tech review: Retro charm meets electric innovation

 Rear foot space is more of an issue, with the battery case causing an intrusion into the back of the footwell, forcing your feet forwards.
 This isn’t an issue unless your front passengers have their seats in their lowest height setting.

 There’s virtually no loading lip, so heaving in heavy items isn’t too stressful.
+The flip side is the long boot lid that allows for such a low lip extrudes out a fair bit when opening, something to remember in a tight carpark.
 Try to push a long, heavy item in with the rear seats folded, and you’ll encounter a very large step up from the boot floor to the backs of the seats, though.
 A two-level boot floor would sort this, but isn’t available.

 Range and charging

-The 247 mile figure I quoted above will be for the most sparsely equipped 4, although even one with all the toys will officially do 241.
-I would expect 200 to be easily achieved in the summer based on the 4.3 miles per kWh (mpk) I achieved on a mix of roads, with 25 miles at motorway speeds dropping this to 4.0mpk.
+The 247 mile figure quoted above will be for the most sparsely equipped 4, although even one with all the toys will officially do 241.
+We would expect 200 to be easily achieved in the summer based on the 4.3 miles per kWh (mpk) achieved on a mix of roads, with 25 miles at motorway speeds dropping this to 4.0mpk.

-That translates to a rough real-world range of between 208 and 223 miles during the warmer months – the mercury hovered between 20-23 degrees during my testing.
-If it’s anything like my experience with the Renault 5, expect a sub-150 mile range on a mix of roads in winter.
+That translates to a rough real-world range of between 208 and 223 miles during the warmer months – the mercury hovered between 20-23 degrees during our testing in both Portugal and a left-hand drive example in the UK.
+If it’s anything like our experiences with the Renault 5, expect a sub-150 mile range on a mix of roads in winter.

 All 4s can take up to 100kW from a DC rapid charger to give a 30 minute 15-to-80% time or 55 minutes if you’re going from totally flat to totally full.
 An 11kW charger is standard so you can benefit from three-phase AC charging.
 The four hour 51 minute 0-100% time is usefully quicker than the seven hours 47 minutes a 7.4kW wallbox takes.